Margaret Hodge

-Hodge is the daughter of the co-founder of steel firm Stemcor and remains a major shareholder.
+Hodge is the daughter of the co-founder of steel firm Stemcor.
 She was a councillor on Islington Council from 1973 to 1994, was chair of the Housing Committee, and then Council Leader from 1982 to 1992.
 Hodge later apologised for failing to ensure that allegations of serious child abuse in council-run homes were sufficiently investigated and for libelling a complainant.

 Hodge was elected to parliament in a 1994 by-election.
 She was appointed Junior Minister for Disabled People in 1998 and promoted to Minister for Universities in 2001, subsequently becoming the first Children's Minister in 2003, joining the Privy Council.
 In 2005, Hodge became Minister of State for Work.
 Hodge served as Minister of State for Culture and Tourism from 2007 to 2008 and 2009 until Labour was defeated at the 2010 general election.
-She has remained in the House of Commons as a backbencher since then.

-Hodge has announced that she will not seek re-election in the next general election.
+Hodge remained as a backbench MP for Barking until 2024.
+She was awarded a life peerage in 2024 Dissolution Honours taking her seat in the House of Lords in September 2024.

 Early life

-Hodge was born on 8 September 1944 in Cairo, Egypt, to Jewish refugee parents Hans Oppenheimer (1908–1985), and his wife Lisbeth (née Hollitscher).
+Hodge was born on 8 September 1944 in Alexandria, Egypt, to Jewish refugee parents Hans Oppenheimer, and his wife Lisbeth (née Hollitscher).
 Hans Oppenheimer left Stuttgart in Germany during the 1930s to join his uncle's metals business based in Cairo and Alexandria, where he met fellow émigrée, Austrian-born Lisbeth Hollitscher.
-Married in 1936, Hans and Lisbeth went on to have five children: four girls and a boy.
+Married in 1936, Hans and Lisbeth had five children.

 At the outset of World War II, the couple and their eldest daughter were rendered stateless, effectively stranded in the Kingdom of Egypt for the duration of the War.
-They decided to leave Egypt in 1948, concerned that antisemitism had increased in the Middle East during the 1948 Arab-Israeli War.
-The family moved to Orpington, Kent (present day Greater London), where they started their family-owned steel-trading corporation, Stemcor.
+They decided to leave Egypt in 1948, concerned that antisemitism had increased in the Middle East during the 1948 Arab–Israeli War.
+The family moved to Orpington, Kent (present-day Greater London), where they started their family-owned steel-trading corporation, Stemcor.
 It is now one of the world's largest privately held steel companies, with an annual turnover of over £6 billion in 2011.
 Hodge is a major shareholder, listing her holdings in the Parliamentary Register of Members' Interests.
 Stemcor was run by her brother, Ralph, until September 2013.

-When Hodge was ten, in 1954, her mother died of stomach cancer.
+When Hodge was 10 years old, in 1954, her mother died of stomach cancer.
 Hodge attended Bromley High School, followed by Oxford High School as a boarder.
-She went on to study at the London School of Economics, graduating with a third-class degree in Economics, majoring in Government, in 1966.
-After working briefly on television political programmes, she started a Masters in philosophy at Bedford College, London, but did not complete it.
+She went on to study at the London School of Economics, graduating in 1966 with a third-class honours degree in government studies.
+After working briefly on television political programmes, she began, but did not complete, a master's degree in philosophy at Bedford College, London.

 Hodge supported the CND Aldermaston Marches and protests over the Vietnam war.